maxi-blocks/maxi-blocks/readme.txt

 - **Custom Gutenberg blocks:** Enhance your experience with 16 custom Gutenberg blocks.

 - **Dynamic content support:** Add life to your designs with content that adapts to your website.

+== Maxi's Foundation blocks ==

+**Accordion Maxi**: Manages content within expandable and collapsible panels.
+It optimizes space, especially beneficial for mobile designs, by dynamically showing/hiding content, ideal for FAQs or nested information.

+**Button Maxi**: Offers insertion, modification, or styling of buttons.
+Essential for guiding user actions like submissions or navigations, making interfaces intuitive.

+**Container Maxi**: Encapsulates other blocks within a designated container.
+It ensures consistent spacing and alignment, making the design cohesive and organized.

+**Divider Maxi**: Produces a visual separator between elements.
+Helps in defining distinct sections or breaking up content, enhancing the visual flow of a page.

+**Group Maxi**: Binds a set of blocks together to form patterns.
+Promotes design consistency by letting designers create and replicate design patterns across pages.

+**Icon Maxi**: Enables the addition and styling of icons or shapes.
+Icons simplify interfaces, representing actions or content visually, making them instantly recognizable.

+**Image Maxi**: Offers tools to insert, modify, or style images.
+Visual content boosts engagement, and this component ensures images are displayed optimally.

+**Map Maxi**: Facilitates the addition of maps with markers and descriptions.
+Improves user orientation, especially for businesses needing to display locations or guide users to physical places.

+**Number Counter Maxi**: Enables the creation of dynamic number counters.
+It visually represents statistics or milestones, adding an interactive element to showcase achievements or data.

+**Search Maxi**: Integrates a search bar with an icon.
+It enhances user navigation, allowing quick and efficient content discovery across the website.

+**Slider Maxi**: Aligns one or more blocks horizontally.
+Offers dynamic display options, useful for showcasing multiple items like testimonials or images without overwhelming space.

+**Template Library Maxi**: Provides access to pre-designed templates or patterns.
+It streamlines design by offering pre-made layouts, speeding up page creation and ensuring consistent aesthetics.

+**Text Maxi**: Allows the insertion, modification, or styling of text.
+It's foundational for conveying messages, ensuring content is both readable and aesthetically pleasing.

+**Video Maxi**: Facilitates the addition of videos with controls or lightbox.
+Enhances user engagement by easily incorporating multimedia, enriching the visual experience.

 == Design features ==